Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 Subscribe now

-Here’s an example of this phrase in action from the New York Times:
+This example is from the New York Times:

 Don’t delay, do X now

-Here’s an example of this theme from an email sent by business coach, Ali Brown.
+This is from an email sent by business coach, Ali Brown

 Get immediate access—sign up now